duderstadt-lab/mars-docs/examples/static_fret.md

 </div>

 **Integrate molecules**
 Now switch to the full video (instead of the z projection) by clicking on its window.
 Then, integrate the peaks using the [Molecule Integrator (multiview)](https://duderstadt-lab.github.io/mars-docs/docs/image/MoleculeIntegratorMultiView/) command developed for multiview microscopy data (Plugins>Mars>Image>Molecule Integrator (dualview)).
 Enter the setting below, press ok, and a Molecule Archive with the results will open automatically upon completion of the calculation.
 Now the generation of the first archive, the FRET archive, is complete.
 Select the single metadata record in the Molecule Archive and add the FRET tag.
 This is required to ensure the population integrated is correctly annotated in the next steps.
+For this example, also add the 1-lo tag, this is used during the final analysis in the [static FRET example jupyter notebook](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_workflows/FRET/static/static_FRET_example.ipynb).
 Save the Molecule Archive with the name FRET_Archive.yama into a folder for this project.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/static/Molecule_Integrator_Input.png' width='450'>